AdeleyeAnne/DSA-CAPSTONE-PROJECT./README.md

 # 📊   DSA-CAPSTONE-PROJECT.
 ### 📂 CAPSTONE PROJECT: DATA ANALYSIS WITH INCUBATOR HUB.
 This repository contains the capstone project as part of the Data Analysis Class organized by Incubator Hub.
 The project showcases my ability to clean, analyze, and visualize data to derive actionable insights using Excel, SQL and PowerBI

-## 📋Project Topic :  Kultra Mega Stores Inventory Analysis and Amazon Product Review Analysis
+## 📋Project Topic :  Kultra Mega Stores Inventory Analysis

 ### 📔Project overview
 This project aims at analyzing store and logistics inventory by importing dataset from excel file containing order data from 2009 to 2012 using structure query language (SQL), and analyzing the various parameters in the dataset i seek to extract business insights.which will enable me  tell a compelling story from the insight and present key findings